-Also called magnetic permeability (symbol μ), the ratio of the magnetic flux density, B, in a substance to the external magnetic field strength, H, i.e.:
+Permeability (μ), also called magnetic permeability, is the ratio of the magnetic flux density, B, in a substance to the external magnetic field strength, H, i.e.:

 The permeability of free space, μ0 is also called the magnetic constant and has the value 4π × 10-7 H m-1 in SI units.
 The relative permeability of a substance, μr, is given by μ / μ0, and is therefore dimensionless.

-Materials showing diamagnetism and paramagnetism have permeabilities just below free space value; materials showing ferromagmetism have permabilities a thousand times greater.
-A material with a particularly high permability is permalloy.
+Materials showing diamagnetism and paramagnetism have permeabilities just below free space value; materials showing ferromagnetism have permabilities a thousand times greater.
+A material with a particularly high permeability is permalloy.

 Related category• ELECTRICITY AND MAGNETISM

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact